bigmcdaddy8/PertyFish/docs/ProjectManagement.md

 #### Feature 0003 - Create smarter embedded chess engines
 Create smarter chess engines that are written using PowerFx

-##### Story 0003-05 Developing CE_PF_300 (Preschool)
+##### Story 0003-07 Developing CE_PF_500 (1st Grade)
-- Handle basic move evaluations.
-- - be aware if source square is attacked
+- End game - can it avoid stalemate ?
+- Add a heuristic that is logically opposite of heuristic11
-- - be aware if target square is attacked
+- - is the target square attacked and unprotected
-- - be aware if source square is protected
-- - be aware if target square is protected
+- - is the target square attacked and protected, but the exchange is unfavorable
-- Simple awareness of game phase to aid in move selection
+- Look for simple tactics
+- - look for hung pieces
+- - look for forks
 - Simple board strength analysis
 - - number of attacked squares
 - - number of protected squares

-##### Story 0003-06 400 Developing CE_PF_300 (Kindergarten)
-- Do simple exchange calculation
-- Look for simple tactics
-- - look for hung pieces
-- - look for forks
-- Very simple end game plan.

 #### Feature 0004 - Application Improvements